-The Crane Drop performs well as a humidifier for small rooms (100 square feet or less), but in that capacity it is outclassed at almost every turn by the Honeywell HUL520B.
+The Crane Drop performs well as a humidifier for small rooms (100 square feet or less), but in that capacity, it is outclassed at almost every turn by other similarly-priced options.

-The Crane Drop earned a 5 out of 10 in our humidifying testing, quite a respectable score for a humidifier of this size.
-It took 1 hour and 45 minutes for this model to bring our testing room to 45% humidity, and topped out at a humidity of 51.2%.
-This makes it just slightly more powerful than its main competitor, the Honeywell HUL520B, which took 2 hours to hit 45% and maxed out at 47.8%.
-However, we feel that this difference is negligible and would be hard to differentiate without a fancy humidity meter.
-Both of these models are equally suitable for small bedrooms, or even a larger bedroom if you don't mind turning the humidifier on a couple of hours before bedtime.
+The Crane Drop earned an average score in our humidifying testing, which is quite respectable for a humidifier of this size.
+It took 1 hour and 45 minutes for this model to bring our testing room to 45% humidity and topped out at a humidity of 51.2%.
+This makes it just slightly more powerful than a few other budget-oriented models, but the differences are likely negligible and would be hard to differentiate without a fancy humidity meter.
+This model is suitable for small bedrooms, or even a larger bedroom if you don't mind turning the humidifier on a couple of hours before bedtime.

 Ease of Cleaning

 The Crane Drop is small enough that there isn't too much area to scrub, but it can sometimes be a bit tricky to get all the nooks and crannies.
-In the end it earned an average score of 6 out of 10 in this metric.
-The water tank's opening is 2", which can make access a bit difficult.
-You'll definitely need a long handled brush to reach every part of the tank.
+In the end, it earned another average score in this metric.
+The water tank's opening is 2 inches wide, which can make access a bit difficult.
+You'll definitely need a long-handled brush to reach every part of the tank.
 Apart from that, cleaning is fairly easy.
-The instruction manual calls for a half hour soak in a white vinegar solution, and many of the harder to clean components are dishwasher safe.
+The instruction manual calls for a half-hour soak in a white vinegar solution, and many of the harder-to-clean components are dishwasher safe.
 We spent 15 minutes getting this machine completely clean (not including soaking time), which was on par with most other models.

-The Crane Drop was again an average performer in this metric, earning a 6 out of 10.
-It has a simple, single knob control panel that lets you turn the unit on and select a mist level.
-This is almost identical to the controls of the Honeywell HUL520B.
-The tank opening is only 2" and the tank is somewhat tall, so it may not fit in shorter sinks.
-The Honeywell HUL520B's tank is just a bit shorter and the opening is much wider, making it much easier to refill.
+The Crane Drop was again an average performer in this metric.
+It has a simple, single-knob control panel that lets you turn the unit on and select a mist level.
+The tank opening is only 2 inches wide and the tank is somewhat tall, so it may not fit in shorter sinks.

-The Crane Drop is quite economical and earned an 8 out of 10 in our operating cost testing.
-It actually uses a decent amount of electricity for a humidifier (0.02kWh per hour) but its inexpensive list price of $55 led to a low estimated lifetime cost of just $108.
-This figure was bested by the Drop's main competitor, however.
-The Honeywell HUL520B carries an estimated lifetime cost of just $56, nearly half that of the Drop
+The Crane Drop is quite economical and earned a higher score in our operating cost testing.
+It actually uses a decent amount of electricity for a humidifier (0.02kWh per hour) but its inexpensive list price led to a low estimated lifetime cost of just $108.

-The Crane Drop is a fairly good, low cost humidifier, but if you're looking for a budget option the Honeywell HUL520B is clearly superior.
+The Crane Drop is a fairly good, low-cost humidifier, but if you're looking for a budget option, there are other models that are superior.

 — Max Mutter and Steven Tata